Daily Cargo News

-Daily Cargo News (DCN) is a monthly Australian shipping, trade, transport and logistics focused magazine, published by Paragon Media.
-First published in 1891 as Daily Commercial News, Daily Cargo News is Australia's longest running national newspaper.
+Daily Cargo News (DCN) is a monthly Australian shipping, trade, transport and logistics focused magazine, published by Daily Cargo News Pty Ltd. First published in 1891 as Daily Commercial News, Daily Cargo News is Australia's longest running national newspaper.

 History

 Daily Commercial News

 Howard Ignatius Moffat, born in Redfern, New South Wales in 1861, traveled to the United States at an early age to study American business methods.
 He returned to Sydney in 1887 intent on establishing a shipping newspaper, founding Shipping Newspapers Ltd under the name The Daily Shipping Paper in November 1890 with business partner Jeremiah Roberts.
-On Monday 13 April 1891, the first edition of Daily Commercial News (DCN) was published.
-On Saturday 30 April 1892 the newspaper changed its title to Daily Commercial News and Shipping List.
+On 13 April 1891, the first edition of Daily Commercial News (DCN) was published.
+On 30 April 1892 the newspaper changed its title to Daily Commercial News and Shipping List.

 Moffat remained the driving force behind the newspaper until ill health and failing eyesight forced his retirement in 1935.
 His retirement coincided with the financial crisis resulting from The Great Depression.
 Like so many other businesses at the time, DCN found itself in a difficult position.
 The National Bank of Australia stepped in and appointed a receiver, Charles Witt.
 The rescue was so successful that shareholders persuaded him to remain on as chairman, which he did until his retirement in 1962.

 During World War II, Australian authorities sought suspension of publication of all shipping movements for fear that the information could fall into enemy hands.
 With the strong support of the Australian shipping industry a compromise was reached – only after a ship had sailed, returned and sailed again would its original sailing be published.
 This policy was revoked at the conclusion of the war.